uiceds/syllabus/manuscript.md

 * Interpret the model results and performance

 The class projects will be set up as Kaggle competitions, open only to members of this class.
-After completing their exploratory data analyses, students will make their notebooks private again.
 Working individually, they will choose an algorithm and use it to answer the class question.
 Students should extend the documentation narrative from their EDA to cover methods, results, and discussion for their learning algorithm.
 [Here is an example](https://www.kaggle.com/christophertessum/house-price-example) of a combined EDA and model prediction.
 Only some of the project datset will be made available for training the model on; the rest will be held separately to test the model results.
 Students will be able to see how their model performance compares to that of the other students in their project team.

-At the end of the project period, the student with the highest score in the competition gets an automatic 100% grade on this project component, and the remaining students are graded based on the rubric below.
+At the end of the project period, the student with the highest score in the competition gets 2 points extra credit on this project component.
-If there is a tie for first place, or if there are less than 4 students in the project group, all students are graded based on the rubric.
+If there is a tie for first place, or if there are less than 4 students in the project group, no extra credit is awarded.

+Each group member should submit their own entry to the competition.
+However, as detailed below, part of each student's score is based on the diversity of approaches taken by the different members of each project group, and part of each student's score is based on the average score of all members of the group.
+So it is in the best interest of group members to work together to ensure that a variety of different approaches are represented by the individual submissions, and to ensure that the individual submissions are all of high quality.

 ##### Kaggle competition rubric